adri6412/cloud-saves-server/README.md

 The client synchronizes local save folders with the server.
 An example `client_config.json` file is included with placeholder paths for Mesen and DuckStation saves—edit these paths to your real directories.
-On first run the client prompts for a **nickname** and **server URL**, registers with the server to obtain an API key, and writes these details back to `client_config.json`.
+On first run a GUI controlled by an Xbox gamepad asks for a **nickname**, registers with the server to obtain an API key, and writes these details back to `client_config.json`.
+The server URL is fixed inside `client.py`; edit the `SERVER_URL` constant in the code if you need to change it.

 ### Usage